2mol/pboy/README.md

 Paperboy is a tiny .pdf management utility.

-If you tend to download papers or other pdfs, you might have noticed that filenames like `1412.4880.pdf` are not terribly helpful for finding anything later on.
+If you download papers and other pdf documents, you might have noticed that filenames like `1412.4880.pdf` are not terribly helpful for finding anything later on.
 Especially if your download folder _also_ contains about eighty files along the lines of `catloaf.jpg`, `David_Lynch_Teaches_Typing.zip`, and `160502_0001.wav`.

 This tool helps with that.
 It will offer to rename and move files to a specified folder, and it even gives some filename suggestions by looking at the content and the pdf metadata.